prakol16/CS166-final-project-bloomier-filters/index.md

 Therefore, we have only a 23% "overhead" compared to the theoretical optimal.

 But can we actually do better, by reducing this 23% overhead to something even smaller?
-As Keith says so often, if the answer was no, we probably wouldn't be asking, so continue over to <a href="/part2">part two</a> to see how low we can actually get this overhead down to.
+As Keith says so often, if the answer was no, we probably wouldn't be asking, so continue over to [part 2](/part2) to see how low we can actually get this overhead down to.